This body of work explores Mississauga as a layered landscape, where land, water, and movement carry history forward.

 Mississauga is often understood as a newer city.

-But its history runs much deeper — through Indigenous presence, early settlement, agriculture, and the gradual formation of a suburban landscape.
+But its history runs much deeper, through Indigenous presence, early settlement, agriculture, and the shaping of the suburban landscape.

-In some of this work, land and water become the primary storytellers.
+In some of this work, land and water become the storytellers.

-Geology, ecology, and time shape the narrative, rather than a single person or event.
+Geology, ecology, and time carry the narrative, rather than a single person or event.

-Other films look at how the city took form more recently — through amalgamation, infrastructure, and the shaping of civic identity.
+A second film continues the story, looking at how the city took form more recently, through amalgamation, infrastructure, and the shaping of civic identity.

-Each film is built through research, observation, and writing — shaping voiceover and structure to reveal what isn’t immediately visible.
+Each film is built through research, observation, and writing, shaping structure and sound to reveal what isn’t immediately visible.

-Less about a single narrative, and more about how place carries multiple timelines at once.
+Not a single narrative, but a place carrying multiple timelines at once.

 Paragraph